isabella232/api-lab/manuscript/events.md

 8. Observe that _Title_ and the _Source_ that which was included in the JSON document occupies the _Title_ and _Source Ref_ respectively.
 The _Status_,  _Type_, and _Severity_ are not known since they were not specified.

-9. Also of note is the status code returned is 202 rather than the typical 200. **TODO** How to answer this in a positive way or get fixed.
+9. Also of note is the status code returned is 202 rather than the typical 200.

 ### Exercise 2.2 - Event Create with Status and Severity